dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

     usage: stowrs [options]  -u <stowURL> [<fileToBeStored>..]

-    For DICOM files : ability to send multiple dicom files to STOW-RS receiver at a time.
+    For DICOM files : Send multiple dicom files to STOW-RS receiver at a time.
-    For metadata+bulkdata : Reads metadata from specified metadata file or from command line and send them to a STOW-RS receiver.
-Attributes for bulkdata can be specified using -m <metadata> or -f <file>.
-Note that if attributes are not specified at all by the user then system generated values will be used for certain attributes.
+    For metadata+bulkdata : Metadata can be specified via command line (using -m option) or a file (using -f option).
+If attributes are not specified at all, then system generated values will be used for PatientName, StudyInstanceUID, SeriesInstanceUID and SOPInstanceUID  attributes.
 Currently tool supports sending of only one bulkdata file at a time to STOW-RS receiver.
     Supported extension types for bulkdata are pdf, jpg, jpeg, mpg, mpeg, mpg2.

-    User has to ensure that there are no spaces in the file names.
+    File names should not contain spaces.
     -
     Options:
     -a,--accept <arg>               Specify the value for Accept header : xml or json.